ali14a/myAIHR/README.md

 ## 🎯 Overview

-Resume Scanner is a modern, full-stack application that leverages AI to help job seekers optimize their resumes, find better job matches, and generate personalized cover letters.
-Built with React 19, FastAPI, and Ollama LLM integration, it provides intelligent career guidance through advanced resume analysis and job matching algorithms.
+Resume Scanner Backend is a modern, high-performance API that leverages AI to help job seekers optimize their resumes, find better job matches, and generate personalized cover letters.
+Built with FastAPI, SQLAlchemy, and Ollama LLM integration, it provides intelligent career guidance through advanced resume analysis and job matching algorithms.

 ## ✨ Features